[?] Subscribe To This Site

 Penang is one of the most-visited states in Malaysia.
 Known also as the Pearl Of The Orient, this state consists of the island as well as a narrow strip of the mainland coast known as Seberang Perai (Province Wellesley).
 The population of 1.3 million people has been enjoying a time of economic growth in the past decades as many multinational companies have built their factories here.

-Many foreigners have chosen this state for their retirement under Malaysia My Second Home programme as they can find plenty of good food at reasonable price, beautiful beaches are there for them to unwind, hills to sweat it out not to mention the hospitality of the peoples of Penang.
+Many foreigners have chosen this state for their retirement under Malaysia My Second Home programme as they can find plenty of good food at reasonable price, beautiful beaches are there for them to unwind, hills to sweat it out and not to mention the hospitality of the people.

 The historical city of Georgetown, the capital of the state was recently inscripted as historical cities under Unesco's World Heritage Sites (WHS) in July 2008.
 Many of the residential and commercial buildings that were built in the 18th century during the British era are still in existence today.
 The areas that have been given this status are: